John O'Brien (soccer): International career

 With the United States, O'Brien earned his first cap against Austria on April 22, 1998, but was an alternate for the U.S. squad for the 1998 FIFA World Cup.
 He played in the 2000 Summer Olympics, helping to lead the U.S. to a fourth-place finish.
 O'Brien became a regular with the senior team under Bruce Arena, and came into his own at the 2002 FIFA World Cup.
 Playing in defensive midfield, he scored the opener in the 3–2 win over Portugal, assisted on Clint Mathis' goal against South Korea, and played every minute of every game for the United States.

 Four years later, O'Brien was named to the U.S. roster for the 2006 FIFA World Cup in Germany.
 On June 12, 2006, he played the second half of the U.S.'s opening game against the Czech Republic, albeit with a nagging injury, which kept him out for the duration of the tournament.

 Personal life

-O’ Brien lives with his wife, son, and daughter near Boulder, Colorado.
+O’Brien lives with his wife, son, and daughter near Boulder, Colorado.
 After retiring from soccer, O’Brien returned to college and completed a doctorate in clinical psychology from Alliant International University.
-Dr. O’Brien has two separate practices, one providing mental health counseling to the general public and one working as a sports psychologist.
+O’Brien has two separate practices, one providing mental health counseling to the general public and one working as a sports psychologist.